fcoury/oxide/README.md

 ## Current status

 The project was heavily inspired by [FerretDB](https://ferretdb.io) and is on its early days.
-The main difference is that there in no intention to support any database other than PostgreSQL (FerretDB is also supporting Tigris) and it's written in Rust, as opposed to Go.
+The main difference is that there is no intention to support any database other than PostgreSQL (FerretDB is also supporting Tigris) and it's written in Rust, as opposed to Go.

-In order to translate the MongoDB Query language, which is based on JSON, to SQL I have ported [the mongodb-language-model library](https://github.com/mongodb-js/mongodb-language-model) that was originally written in Node.js and PEG.js to Rust and [pest.rs](https://pest.rs/).
+In order to translate the MongoDB Query language - which is based on JSON - to SQL I have ported [the mongodb-language-model library](https://github.com/mongodb-js/mongodb-language-model) that was originally written in Node.js and PEG.js to Rust and [pest.rs](https://pest.rs/).
 It was an excellent opportunity to learn how parsers work in a bit more depth.

 You can check it out here: [mongodb-language-model-rust](https://github.com/fcoury/mongodb-language-model-rust).

 At this moment, it's being developed as a personal project, but contributors are highly welcomed.
 If that something you'd be interested on, be more than welcome to contact me.

 ## Quickstart